The poets of the world are gathered – Saturday,

 of something in a life that we can all appreciate,

-because each of us has travelled rocky pathways
+because each of us has traveled rocky pathways

 to capture these small moments, small moving moments to relate,